 “Our clients in Europe and North America are not switching: we see a sustained demand for natural vanilla extract.
 The market dynamics are still being driven by consumer preferences for [...] a picture of a natural Bourbon vanilla pod on pack,” global competence director for vanilla at Symrise Yannick Leen said.

-However, with around 80% of the world’s supply coming from cyclone-prone Madagascar, the natural vanilla market is notoriously volatile.
+However, with most of the world’s supply coming from cyclone-prone Madagascar, the natural vanilla market is notoriously volatile.

 In March last year, cyclone Enawo devastated the island, killing at least 81 people - 18 were reported missing - and causing around $20 million of damage, according to a UN report.
 It hit the north-east Sava region first where most vanilla production is concentrated.